ARTbio/startbio/docs/TARGET_download/metadata_manipulation.md

 the original file being backed up in gdc_sample_sheet.2020-02-19.tsv.bak

 Et Voilà...
-We can now use this metada file to upload all expression data file we have selected in Galaxy.
+We can now use this metada file to upload all expression data files we have selected in Galaxy.